ClodaghMurphy/Assignment/README.md

 Code adapted from [Programiz website](https://www.programiz.com/python-programming/examples/prime-number)<br>
 Use if/else loop to check for factors of x by iteration.  <br>
 The equation x % 1== 0 determines whether the number can be divided by any other number in the range between 2 and itself.<br>
-Use break statement to terminate the loop once all the numbers in the range have been exhausted to tell the user that the number is a <br>prime i.e., it could only be divided by itself.<br>
+Use break statement to terminate the loop once all the numbers in the range have been exhausted to tell the user that the number is a prime i.e., it could only be divided by itself.<br>

 ## Question 6 Methodology